scope-sedona-banner

 Top public charities

-The largest nonprofit organization (and public charity) in Arizona is Banner Health, which in 2015 reported total revenues of $5.87 billion.
+The largest nonprofit organization (and public charity) in Arizona is Banner Health, which in 2022 reported total revenues of $8.75 billion.
+Excluding health and mental care, the largest Arizona nonprofit organization in 2022 was Grand Canyon University, with $1.59 billion in total revenue.

 Public charities: reported revenues and income sources

 Many nonprofits are seeking to find a better balance between earned income and philanthropic sources as a way to increase sustainability.
-The chart below illustrates the percentages of earned vs. contributed revenue by sub-sector.
+The chart below illustrates the percentages of earned vs. contributed revenue by subsector.

-Religious congregations are not required to file a form 990, therefore, revenues for the religion sub-sector are highly under-reported.
+Religious congregations are not required to file a form 990, therefore, revenues for the religion subsector are highly under-reported.